1) Where is your College located?

 11. Jane Norman College shares a residence with the NSCC in Truro.
 There is a limited number of rooms available to Jane Norman College students.
 You can apply for residence by contacting the NSCC Coordinator of Residence at (902) 893-5385.
 The coordinator can answer all your questions regarding residence. [ top ]

 12. Any activities in school are organized by you, the student.
-Student council is always seeking new and interesting activities for the student body, so do not hesitate to share your ideas!
+Students are always seeking new and interesting activities for the student body, so do not hesitate to share your ideas!
 In the past there have been volleyball teams, table tennis, dances and theme parties, and fund raising activities. [ top ]

-15. If a student wishes to change programs, a request letter must be sent to the student services coordinator.
+14. If a student wishes to change programs, a request letter must be sent to the Registrar.
 Some courses are taught in more than one program and may not have to be repeated. [ top ]

-24. Jane Norman College offers programs in the care giving profession.
-Presently there is a very positive outlook for Youth Worker, Public School Program Assistant, and Special Education students.
+23. Jane Norman College offers programs in the care giving profession.
+Presently there is a very positive outlook for Youth Worker, Teacher Assistant, and Inclusion and Intervention students.
 Early Childhood Educators however, are in very high demand.
 A recent intensive study of the ECE profession across Atlantic Canada shows a crisis situation with the low number of qualified workers.
 The government of Canada is putting forth large amounts of money to attract people to, and keep people working in the profession. [ top ]

 Page Last Updated May 29, 2017